-The Wind Monitor is fully calibrated before shipment and should require no adjustments.
+The Wind Monitor-MA is fully calibrated before shipment and should require no adjustments.
 Recalibration may be necessary after some maintenance operations.
 Periodic calibration checks are desirable and may be necessary where the instrument is used in programs which require auditing of sensor performance.

 Accurate wind direction calibration requires a Model 18112 Vane Angle Bench Stand.
-Begin by connecting the instrument to a signal conditioning circuit which has some method of indicating wind direction value.
-This may be a display which shows wind direction values in angular degrees or simply a voltmeter monitoring the output.
-Orient the base so the junction box faces due south.
-Visually align the vane with the crossmarkings and observe the indicator output.
+Begin by connecting the instrument to a signal conditioning circuit which has some method of indicating azimuth value.
+This may be a display which shows azimuth values in angular degrees or simply a voltmeter monitoring the output.
+Orient the base with the junction box at 180°.
+Visually align the vane with the cross markings and observe the indicator output.
 If the vane position and indicator do not agree within 5°, adjust the potentiometer coupling inside the main housing.
-Details for making this adjustment appear in the MAINTENANCE, POTENTIOMETER REPLACEMENT, outline, step 7.

-It is important to note that, while the sensor mechanically rotates through 360° , the full scale wind direction signal from the signal conditioning occurs at 355° .
+Details for making this adjustment appear in the MAINTENANCE, potentiometer replacement outline, step 7.
+It is important to note that while full scale azimuth on signal conditioning electronics may be 360°, full scale azimuth signal from the instrument is 355°.
 The signal conditioning electronics must be adjusted accordingly.
-For example, in a circuit where 0 to 1.000 VDC represents 0° to 360° , the output must be adjusted for 0.986 VDC when the instrument is at 355° . ($355^\circ/360^\circ$ X 1.000 volts = 0.986 volts)
+For example, in a circuit where 0 to 1.000 VDC represents 0° to 360°, the output must be adjusted for 0.986 VDC when the instrument is at 355°.
+(355°/360° X 1.000 volts = 0.986 volts)

 Wind speed calibration is determined by propeller pitch and the output characteristics of the transducer.
 Calibration formulas showing wind speed vs. propeller rpm and output frequency are included below.
-Standard accuracy is $\pm~0.3~\text{m/s}$ (0.6mph).
-For greater accuracy, the sensor must be individually calibrated in comparison with a wind speed standard.
-Contact the factory or your supplier to schedule a NIST (National Institute of Standards & Technology) traceable wind tunnel calibration in our facility.
+Standard accuracy is $\pm$ 0.3 m/s (0.6mph).
+For greater accuracy, the device must be individually calibrated in comparison with a wind speed standard.
+Contact the factory or your supplier to schedule a NIST (National Institute of Standards & Technology) traceable wind tunnel calibration in our factory.

-To calibrate wind system electronics using a signal from the instrument, temporarily remove the propeller and connect an Anemometer Drive (18802 or equivalent) to the propeller shaft.
+To calibrate wind system electronics using a signal from the instrument, temporarily remove the propeller and connect an Anemometer Drive (18802 or equiv.) to the propeller shaft.
 Apply the appropriate calibration formula to the calibrating motor rpm and adjust the electronics for the proper value.
-For example, with the propeller shaft turning at 3600 rpm, adjust an indicator to display 17.6 meters per second [3600 rpm X 0.00490 (m/s)/rpm =17.6 m/s]
+For example, with the propeller shaft turning at 3600 rpm adjust an indicator to display 17.6 meters per second (3600 rpm X 0.00490 m/s/rpm =17.6 m/s).